Entry with BSN Degree

 Master of Science in Nursing Program

-The Master of Science in Nursing (MSN), the first professional degree in nursing at Vanderbilt, prepares nurse practitioners, nurse-midwives, health systems managers, and nurse informaticists.
+The Master of Science in Nursing (MSN), the first professional degree in nursing at Vanderbilt, prepares nurse practitioners, nurse-midwives, nurse informaticists and nurse leaders.

-- For advanced practice roles including nurse-midwives, nurse practitioners, nurse informaticist, and nurse leaders who have expertise, advanced knowledge in a specialty area, and can function in complex situations independently and/or collaboratively with health care teams.
+- For advanced practice roles including nurse-midwives, nurse practitioners, nurse informaticists, and nurse leaders who have expertise, advanced knowledge in a specialty area, and can function in complex situations independently and/or collaboratively with health care teams;

-- To evaluate and apply advanced knowledge by means of critical thinking, clinical reasoning, and the use of electronic data in relation to advanced nursing practice.
+- To evaluate and apply advanced knowledge by means of critical thinking, clinical reasoning, ethical principles, and the use of current and emerging technologies in relation to advanced nursing practice;

 - To evaluate and/or advocate for policies that improve the health of the public and the profession of nursing incorporating ethical principles.

-The Master of Science In Nursing (MSN) degree is awarded on a minimum of 40 credits which can be completed in one calendar year (fall, spring, summer semesters) of full time study.
+The Master of Science in Nursing (MSN) degree is awarded on a minimum of 35 credits which can be completed in one calendar year (fall, spring, summer semesters) of full time study.
 (Note: Nurse-midwifery and dual specialties may take 4-5 semesters.).